garrandall/popular-music-data/tracks/nutbush-city-limits-bob-seger.md

 A little old town, down in Tennessee

 Quiet community, a real quiet southern community
-Not much ever happens in Nutbush, ahh no
+Not much ever happens in Nutbush, ah no
 You can hear the corn grow,
 Got to watch out for the police
 Drivin' through nutbush